ecovillage/7linden-package-template/README.md

 # 7linden....

-Create a .deb package (suitable for xbuntu, Debian, Linux Mint).
+Create a .deb package (suitable installation canditates for xbuntu, Debian, Linux Mint linux distributions).

 The package just depends on a number of important tools (as an example).